hasura/streaming-subscriptions-benchmark/README.md

 If you'd like to seed the tables with some random data, then please use the `data_setup.sql`.

+After creating the tables, the hasura metadata for the setup can be found at `hasura_metadata.json` and just by adding the connection string for your database the metdata can be imported and then the benchmarks can be run.

 While the benchmark is run, concurrently 10k messages are inserted per second.
 This can be done by running the `insert_messages.sh` script.
 NOTE that for this, there needs to be 10k messages first in the `messages_initial_data`.